pryv/dev-site/source/getting-started.md

 - `manage`: Enables users to fully control the stream.
 Can create, update, delete and move the stream.

 A more exhaustive explanation of the concept of "Access" and the different "levels" of permissions can be found in the [API reference](http://api.pryv.com/reference/#access).

-Finally, note that an existing access can be used to create other accesses, but only if the new access has lower permissions (Shared < App < Personal and Read < Contribute < Manage).
-Also, an access can create other accesses only in the same scope, namely with permissions on the same streams and their childrens.

 # What Next?